Top Ten Job Seeking Tips

 - Show them that you can get along with others and that you can address questions in an organized fashion.

-- Always make sure to have a personality and be excited, but never be too loud, or overpowering/dominating that you lead the discussion process.
+- Always make sure to have a personality and be excited, but never be too loud or so overpowering/dominating that you lead the discussion process.

 IV.
 10%+ of the interview is the close.